 Minecraft is synonymous with modern sandbox games.
 And it deserves to be.
 It’s one of the purest sandbox titles because it’s more a tool than a game.
 It’s a figurative sandpit, waiting to be molded into giant fortresses, complex circuits, and gargantuan spaceships suspended in the sky.
+Yes, you could be the next person to make one of the best Minecraft maps.

 Minecraft captures the essence of playing.
 It’s a tactile experience that evokes days spent building Lego creations in your bedroom.
 Limitations are few and far between, and usually, the simple installation of a Minecraft mod will smash down any those that do exist – it’s more concerned with giving players the tools to curate their own experience than telling them what to do.